Double EPW-sextics with actions of A7 and irrational GM threefolds: Preliminaries

 \subsection{EPW-sextics, their double covers and automorphisms}

-EPW-sextics are singular sextic hypersurfaces in $\mathbb{P}^5$, firstly constructed by Eisenbud, Popescu and Walter (\cite{eisenbud2001lagrangian}).
-They come provided with a natural double cover, and O'Grady showed that the cover of a generic EPW is a \hk{} which is deformation equivalent to the Hilbert square of a K3 surface (\cite{o2006irreducible}).
-We briefly recall the construction.\\
+EPW-sextics are singular sextic hypersurfaces in $\mathbb{P}^5$, first constructed by Eisenbud, Popescu and Walter (\cite{eisenbud2001lagrangian}).
+O'Grady showed in \cite{o2006irreducible} that they have a natural double cover, which is in general a smooth \KTsquare{}.
+We briefly recall the construction.